 Branchlets/stems are often four-sided (square), densely covered with glands.

-Leaves are in opposite pairs or rarely in 3-leaf whorls, narrow egg-shaped, to 65 mm long and to 25 mm wide, dark green, on petioles to 15 mm long, and with slightly to strongly toothed edges.
+Prostanthera have simple, opposite and usually odorous leaves (a typical Lamiaceae feature).
+In this species, leaves are in pairs or rarely in 3-leaf whorls, narrow egg-shaped, to 65 mm long and to 25 mm wide, dark green, on petioles to 15 mm long, and with slightly to strongly toothed edges.